nemanjamt/social-network-scala/README.md

-# social-network-scala
-Backend project for a social network implemented in Scala using the Play framework, Slick as FRM(Functional Relational Mapping) and MySQL as database
+Backend project for a social network implemented in Scala using the Play framework, Slick as FRM(Functional Relational Mapping) and MySQL as database <br>

-Functionalities implemented in the project
+##Functionalities implemented
-CRUD operations of entities
+* CRUD operations of entities
-Api for homepage(posts with pagination)
+* Api for homepage(posts with pagination)
-Authentication and authorization
+* Authentication and authorization